Extended Integrated Training Posts

-We have 3 posts split between local GP practices and their local placed based partnerships (These replace CCGs).
+We have 2 posts split between local GP practices and their local placed based partnerships (These replace CCGs).

 As commissioning becomes a bigger part of UK General Practice trainees can experience a range of opportunities related to education around commissioning, project work and aspects of leadership.
 There is also the opportunity to work with Public Health for interested parties.
 These posts are available for trainees to start at the beginning of ST2 or later.
 Trainees must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post